TO PROVIDE A FAIR AND INFORMATIVE MARKETPLACE

 NEXT STEPSSo, here you go.
 These are the homes and available properties that we know of in Cal Pines that need loving owners.
 The Land Trust does not receive a commission for any sales, just a modest fee for the listing on this site to help us pay for advertise this site in other locations, and to further our work improving and preserving the wild beauty of California Pines.

 If you are interested in any of the listings, email or call the contact person listed.
-If you want to list a property, let us know about the property using the CONTACT FORM on the left-hand column of this page.
-If you have a problem getting hold of a seller, please let us know via the same CONTACT FORM.
+If you want to list a property, follow the instructions shown in the column on the left.
+If you have a problem getting hold of a seller, please let us know via the CONTACT FORM.

-Finally, if you like what we are doing, consider making a tax-deductible donation to the Land Trust using the PayPal button provided above.
+Finally, if you like what we are doing, consider making a tax-deductible donation to the Land Trust using the PayPal button provided on the right.
 Your donation will go back into the community via programs and projects that help keep California Pines a great place to live!

 A WORD OF WARNING: We recommend you get title insurance on any property you buy, and you would be smart to work through a licensed real estate agent to be sure your interests are protected.
 The Land Trust does not guaranteeing anything about any property listed here.
 We are only listing what people tell us to list.
 Buying property has many pit-falls, so get professional help to advise you before you put your money down.
 Then, take the time to enjoy your investment in a corner of California where the west, and country hospitality, still lives!